 - Painting, all mediums (includes oil, acrylic and watercolor)

 - Portraits/figures (all mediums)

-- Drawing, charcoal, pastel, pencil, pen & ink
+- Drawing, all mediums (includes charcoal, pastel, pencil, etc.)

 - Printmaking, silkscreen, woodcut, linocut, lithograph, etching